jakobfriedl/conquest/docs/1-INSTALLATION.md

 curl https://nim-lang.org/choosenim/init.sh -sSf | sh
 ```

 After it is installed, the Nim binaries need to be added to the PATH.
+This is done by adding the following line to the `.bashrc`/`.zshrc`/`.profile` configuration.

 ```
-export PATH=/home/kali/.nimble/bin:$PATH
+export PATH=/home/<user>/.nimble/bin:$PATH
 ```

 ## 3. Install dependencies